top of page

 Impacts of dairy (and soy) exclusion from the maternal diet actually has a variable time frame in terms of bub's improvements.

-Some babies respond very quickly with some very significant imporvements with common ones being: decreases in bowel motion frequency, cessation of mucous, blood, reduced reflux, reduced screaming and irritability, reduced wakenings in the night and reduciton in eczema/rashes.
+Some babies respond very quickly with some very significant imporvements with common ones being: decreases in bowel motion frequency, reduction of mucous, resolution of or reduction in blood in the nappies, reduced reflux, reduced screaming and irritability, reduced wakenings in the night and resolution or reducton in eczema/rashes.

 Some take seemingly forever- requiring 3-4 weeks to start seeing any noticable imporvements.
-It is not unusual to take a while in this pphase of the dairy/soy journey.
+It is not unusual to take a while in this phase of the dairy/soy journey.

-Or there is a combination, some quick significant imporvements, then some slower imporvements over time.
+Or there is a combination, some quick significant improvements followed by some slower improvements over time.

-At the 4-6 weeks, not withstanding potential slip ups, maximal imporvement should be achieved.
+At the 4-6 week mark, not withstanding potential slip ups, maximal imporvement (including healing) should be achieved from dairy exclusion.

-Peak concentration measurements also vary with 1 hour- 24 hours- 7 days been quoted.
-Not enough data to knbow except to say there appears to be a large variability.
+Peak concentration measurements have been reported from 1 hour- 24 hours- 7 days been quoted.

-BGL, which is major cow's milk protein has been measured and the results points to slower and faster clearance trends, withg some women being categorized as ' rapid' metabolizers so it cleared mor quickly and some women 'slower' metabolizers so a slower clearing from the breast milk (2).
+BGL, which is major cow's milk protein has been measured in other studies and the results points to slower and faster clearance trends, with some women being categorized as 'rapid' metabolizers so it cleared more quickly and some women 'slower' metabolizers so a slower clearing from the breast milk (2).

 • different levels of dairy protien in the breast milk

-• be cleared from te breast milk in different time frames
+• be cleared from the breast milk in different time frames

 • elicit different symptoms (and severity) in individual babies.